Choose language:

 Photo: Johner

-Talk to someone about how you will react and what you will do in a crisis.
-You can talk to someone you live with, friends, family, neighbors or colleagues.
+Talk to someone about how you might react and what you would do in a crisis.
+You can talk to the people you live with, friends, family, neighbors, or colleagues.
+Make a plan for how you can support each other if needed.
+It will make it easier to ask for help when the time comes.

 Read also: Shared self-preparedness

-Take care of your mental health on a daily basis – you can find advice on this at Helsenorge (norwegian).
+Take care of your mental and physical health in everyday life.
+You can find good advice on this at Helsenorge.no.